Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_organization.md

 ## Team management

-Adding and removing a team is only available for Administrator user.
+Adding, editing, set default team and removing a team is only available for Administrator user.

-Team Administrator can only add/remove member from the team they are part of.
+Team Administrator can only add/remove members from the team they are part of.

 ### Adding a team